 Ofwat has also introduced a developer services measure of experience (D-MeX) to improve the customer experience of developer services customers in England and Wales.
-In July 2020, Ofwat published a consultation setting out its proposal to add new metrics developed by Water UK that relate to the services provided to NAVs and the adoption of sewerage assets.
+This measure is a combination of a survey-based measure of customer feedback alongside a quantitative component measuring compliance against a set of service metrics.
+Effective from 1 October 2020 the scope was increased to include new metrics relating to services provided to NAVs and the adoption of sewerage assets.